suvita-public/surveycto-exotel-call-metadata/README.md

 - Returns structured JSON output stored directly in the SurveyCTO field - ready for publishing, exports, or downstream analysis
 - Consistent error handling - API failures and missing data are returned in the same JSON structure as successful responses, so downstream parsing never breaks
 - Button is disabled while the API call is in flight to prevent duplicate requests
-- Works on SurveyCTO Collect (Android). **Does not work on web forms** due to browser CORS restrictions on direct Exotel API calls.
+- Works on SurveyCTO Collect. **Does not work on web forms** due to browser CORS restrictions on direct Exotel API calls.

 ---